History of the Anglo-Egyptian Sudan: Law and order

 There was little resistance to the condominium.
 Breaches of the peace usually took the form of intertribal warfare or banditry.
-Mahdist uprisings occurred in February 1900, in 1902–3, in 1904, and in 1908 but these revolts were of short duration.
+Mahdist uprisings occurred in February 1900, in 1902–1903, in 1904, and in 1908 but these revolts were of short duration.
 In 1916, Abd Allah as Suhayni, who claimed to be the Prophet Isa, launched an unsuccessful jihad.

 Undefined borders

 The problem of the condominium's undefined borders was a greater concern.
 A 1902 treaty with Ethiopia fixed the southeastern boundary with Sudan.
-Seven years later, an Anglo-Belgian treaty determined the status of the Lado Enclave in the south establishing a border with the Belgian Congo (present-day Democratic Republic of the Congo).
+Seven years later, an Anglo-Belgian treaty determined the status of the Lado Enclave in the south, establishing a border with the Belgian Congo (present-day Democratic Republic of the Congo).

 The western boundary proved more difficult to resolve.
-Darfur was the only province formerly under Egyptian control that was not soon recovered under the condominium.
+Darfur was the only province formerly under Egyptian control that was not recaptured during the Anglo-Egyptian conquest of Sudan.
 When the Mahdiyah disintegrated, Sultan Ali Dinar reclaimed Darfur's throne, which had been lost to the Egyptians in 1874 and held the throne under Ottoman suzerainty, with British approval on condition that he pay annual tribute to the khedive.
 When World War I broke out, Ali Dinar proclaimed his loyalty to the Ottoman Empire and responded to the Porte's call for a jihad against the Allies.
 Britain, which had declared a protectorate over Egypt in 1914, sent a small force against Ali Dinar, who died in subsequent fighting.
-In 1916, the British annexed Darfur to Sudan and terminated the Fur sultanate.
+In 1916, the British annexed Darfur to Sudan and terminated the Sultanate of Darfur.